British caver says considering legal action after Elon Musk 'pedo' tweet

 Unsworth told AFP on Monday he had not reviewed the tweets in full and had only heard about them.

-The caver told AFP he would make a decision when he flies back to the UK this week, but said the episode with Musk "ain't finished".
+The caver said he would make a decision when he flies back to the UK this week, but added that the episode with Musk "ain't finished".

-"He's just a PR stunt merchant -- that's all he is," Unsworth added.

 Unsworth, who lives part of the year in Thailand, took part in the gargantuan 18-day effort to retrieve the 12 boys and their coach, a mission that ended on July 10 when the last five members were extracted.